 One important limitation of CloudWatch – exam question!

-CloudWatch functions below the AWS Hypervisor, which means it functions below or the virtualization layer of AWS.
+CloudWatch functions below the AWS Hypervisor, which means it functions below the virtualization layer of AWS.

 This means it can report on things like CPU usage and disk I/O…but it cannot see beyond what is happening *above* that layer.

-This means CloudWatch cannot tell you what tasks or application processes are affecting performance.
+This means CloudWatch CANNOT tell you what tasks or application processes are affecting performance.
+Remember this point!

 Thus it cannot tell you about disk usage, unless you write code that checks disk usage and send that as a custom metric to CloudWatch.